Canon SX730 vs Nikon D1H

 Studio photographers will appreciate that the Nikon D1H (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX730 and the D1H have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the D1H have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX730 and D1H can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Nikon D1H Manual.

 So how do things add up?
 Is the Canon SX730 better than the Nikon D1H or vice versa?
 The listing below highlights the relative strengths of the two models.